samyiin/IdentifyCountry/README.md

     P (country="USA" | string="Georgia") = 0.5 and P (country="Georgia" | string="Georgia") = 0.5
     P (country="Not_An_Address" | string="See you in hell") = 1

 Where does this probability comes from?
 Mostly from common sense: for example, if the string is "London", it's more likely that this string means the city London in UK, but there are several streets in UK, Canada and the US that is named "London street".
 According to common sense, it's almost certain that when the person fill his address as "London" without country name, he means "London, UK", else he would have clarified.
 Another way people use to decide the probability is the context.
 For example, if we are gathering this address information from someone's github page, we know that he is a programmer, then there are way more programmers in the US than the country Gorgia.
 So if he filled in the address "Gorgia" witout contry name, one could argue that it's more likely that he means the state Gorgia in the US.
+Other common examples are "Cambridge".

 It is possible that the input string is too ambiguous so that it can map to a lot of possible countries (including Not_An_Address), in that case we define it as *Ambiguous*.
 Something like this: